-The Everett Public Works Department tree program is a tree-planting partnership program for trees planted in parking trips and city right-of way.
+The Everett Public Works Department Tree Program is a tree-planting partnership program for trees planted in parking strips and City right-of way.
 It is a partnership between residential and commercial property owners and the City of Everett.
 Since the implementation of this program, more than 4,675 street trees have been planted in more than 20 neighborhoods throughout Everett.

 Everett has been recognized as a "Tree City USA" since 1993.
-View or download information Tree City USA (PDF).
+Learn more at Arbor Day Foundation's Tree City USA webpage.

 - The City of Everett purchases the tree, digs and prepares the hole.

 - Either the property owner or Public Works staff plant the tree.

 - The owner waters and maintains the tree.